 Turn off any water supplying faucets attached to the vanity from the water supply valves beneath the unit.
 Turn the valves counterclockwise to shut off the water flow and then turn on the faucet to empty out the remaining water in the pipes.

 Step 2: Remove the Fixtures

 Remove any fixtures attached to the vanity top.
-Use a putty knife to cut through the caulking around the fixture base; then pull the caulk free with the knife's edge.
+Use a utility knife to cut through any caulking around the fixture base; then pull the caulk free with the knife's edge.
 Loosen any screws or bolts holding the fixture in place with a screwdriver or adjustable wrench and then pull the fixture free.